 Proposing a Case.
-Cases may be issued for the purpose of providing alternative rules when justified, to permit early implementation of an approved revision when the need is urgent, or to provide rules not covered by existing provisions.
-Cases are effective immediately upon ASME approval and shall be posted on the ASME Committee Web page.
+Cases may be issued to provide alternative rules when justified, to permit early implementation of an approved revision when the need is urgent, or to provide rules not covered by existing provisions.
+Cases are effective immediately upon ASME approval and shall be posted on the ASME committee Web page.

 Requests for Cases shall provide a Statement of Need and Background Information.
-The request should identify the Standard, the paragraph, figure or table number(s), and be written as a Question and Reply in the same format as existing Cases.
+The request should identify the Standard, the paragraph, figure, or table number(s), and be written as a Question and Reply in the same format as existing Cases.
 Requests for Cases should also indicate the applicable edition(s) of the Standard to which the proposed Case applies.

 Attending Committee Meetings.
-The Y14 Standards Committee regularly holds meetings or telephone conferences, which are open to the public.
-Persons wishing to attend any meeting or telephone conference should contact the Secretary of the Y14 Standards Committee or check our Web site at http://cstools.asme.org/csconnect/CommitteePages.cfm?Committee = C64000000.
+The Y14 Standards Committee regularly holds meetings and/or telephone conferences that are open to the public.
+Persons wishing to attend any meeting and/or telephone conference should contact the Secretary of the Y14 Standards Committee.
+Future Committee meeting dates and locations can be found on the Committee Page at go.asme.org/Y14committee.

-ASME Y14.100-2013 SUMMARY OF CHANGES
+ASME Y14.100-2017 SUMMARY OF CHANGES

-Following approval by the Y14 Committee and ASME, and after public review, ASME Y14.100-2013 was approved by the American National Standards Institute on June 7, 2013.
+Following approval by the Y14 Committee and ASME, and after public review, ASME Y14.100-2017 was approved by the American National Standards Institute on June 22, 2017.

-ASME Y14.100-2013 includes editorial changes, revisions, and corrections introduced in ASME Y14.100-2004, as well as the following changes identified by a margin note, (18).
+ASME Y14.100-2017 includes editorial changes, revisions, and corrections introduced in ASME Y14.100-2013, as well as the following changes identified by a margin note, (17).
+In addition, "data elements" is changed to "product definition elements," and "hyperlink" is changed to "directed" when associating an approval indicator with the engineering data in a digital approval system.